-Upon written authorization, new employees in the bargaining unit who elect to become a CEA member shall have eight (8 hours) of personal leave assessed and transferred to the CEA Leave Bank as soon as a sufficient amount is posted to individual leave accounts.
+Upon written authorization, new employees in the bargaining unit who elect to become a CEA member shall have seven and one half (7.5 hours) eight (8 hours) of personal leave assessed and transferred to the CEA Leave Bank as soon as a sufficient amount is posted to individual leave accounts.
 Such reduction shall not be applied toward the mandatory leave usage as required in Section 4 of this Article.

 The purpose of the Bank is to provide CEA with a reserve of personal leave to provide for employee training, Association business meetings, contract negotiations and other purposes authorized by the CEA President.
-Voluntary contributions in increments of two (2)hours may be made by any employee.
+Voluntary contributions in increments of seven and one half (7.5)two (2)-hours may be made by any employee.